khushi02/SampleSmartContract/README.md

 # Smart Contracts

-This repository is where I practice with Solidity and store the final drafts of my sample smart contracts.
+This repository is where I practice with Solidity and save my sample smart contracts.